v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/07_0501-Create and deploy device profiles.md

 ### Scenario

-A. Datum Corporation’s has decided to manage all members of the HR department in the company using Azure Active Directory (Azure AD) and Intune.
+A. Datum Corporation’s has decided to manage all members of the development department in the company using Azure Active Directory (Azure AD) and Intune.
 You have been asked to evaluate the solutions that would enable the users to work effectively and securely on Windows 10 devices managed by Intune and Azure AD.
-Diego Siciliani from the HR department, has volunteered to help you test and evaluate the solution and provide feedback.
+Diego Siciliani has volunteered to help you test and evaluate the solution and provide feedback.
 He has also given you some initial requirements that must be included in the configuration of Intune:

 •	It should not be possible to access Gaming or Privacy in the Settings app.
 •	The C:\DevProjects folder should be excluded from Windows Defender.